 These dates move forward on the Gregorian calendar approximately 10 days each year.

-You can convert the Gregorian Calendar to the estimated Hijri calendar here (do note though that the exact date of religious holidays are officially announced by the moon sighting committee).
+You can convert the Gregorian Calendar to the estimated Hijri calendar here (do note, though, that the moon sighting committee officially announces the exact date of religious holidays).

 Bahrain also celebrates: